madetech/handbook/benefits/flexible_holiday.md

 We want to ensure teams own their holidays and that includes thinking about the commercial impact of taking them.
 To that affect we need to make sure you've done the following before booking holiday:

 * Ask your team members if it's okay with them
-* Ask your customers if it's okay with them
+* Ask your clients if it's okay with them
 * Ensure your responsibilities are covered whilst you're away
+* Ensure the Made Tech person leading your client workstream or your line manager provides their agreement
 * Ensure that the holiday is placed into CharlieHR

-* Ask your line manager, the ops or people team only if you wish to book holiday outside of the guidelines
+## How is holiday approved?

+It is the responsibiblity of the person agreeing to a holiday booking to ensure it is made in aligment to this policy and that the holiday will not impact the quality of service we're able to provide our clients

 ## Additional considerations

-* We use the calendar when working out project allocation and the number of days being billed to customers, so it's important that it is always up-to-date and accurate.
+* We use the CharlieHR calendar when working out project allocation and the number of days being billed to clients, so it's important that it is always up-to-date and accurate.

 * Time off due to illness and/or injury are handled separately.
 Flexible holiday cannot be used for these types of absences.